 If there ever was a time when we needed a Savior to bear our burdens, it is now.
 Even the most prudent leaders of the nations are distressed as never before concerning national security, puzzling diseases, natural disasters, and crime.
 Homicide and suicide are being committed in unprecedented numbers.
 Man has never been so thoroughly reminded of his mortality.

 May I urge you, my Reader, to be deeply concerned about your relationship with Christ.
 The prophecies of end-time events, one by one, are being fulfilled.
-If you hope to be “caught up” to meet Christ in the air, you must overcome the cares of this world; and we can do that only by heeding Peter’s wise exhortation to “cast all your care upon Him; for He cares about you” (1Pet.
+If you hope to be “caught up” to meet Christ in the air, you must overcome the cares of this world; and we can do that only by heeding Peter’s wise exhortation to “cast all your care upon Him; for He cares for you” (1Pet.
 5:7).

 Whether it be a crushing disappointment, our physical infirmities, the loss of a loved one, or even worry about the future, the Lord is touched by our frailty and is waiting for us to trust in his tender care.
 Jesus “has taken our sicknesses and borne our sufferings.”
 Indeed, God “put him to grief” for us.
 So, why face this sorrowful world alone?
 “For we do not have a high priest who cannot be touched by our weaknesses, but one who has been tempted in every way that we are, without sin.
 Let us, then, boldly draw near to the throne of grace, that we may receive mercy and find grace to help in time of need” (Heb.
 4:15–16).
 Our blessed Savior, though glorious in power and majesty, is also acquainted with the grief of this life.
 He has been here.
 How he must desire that we know that he understands and loves us!